 Wohl Surgical Operating Complex

 The Surgical Operating Complex at Shaare Zedek Medical Center, which opened in the Fall of 2010 is today the fastest-growing surgical operating facility in the Jerusalem area.
-In 2013, the Complex performed a total of nearly 35,000 surgical procedures which include a wide variety of procedures ranging from outpatient surgeries (9,189) to complex open-chest surgeries.
+In 2017, the Complex performed a total of more than 36,000 surgical procedures which include a wide variety of procedures ranging from outpatient surgeries to complex open-chest surgeries.

 Beyond the number of surgeries, Shaare Zedek has proven itself as an expert in addressing a wider scope of procedures, most prominently, the Hospital’s laparoscopic procedures.
 Shaare Zedek is offering a service in this realm that exceeds the capabilities of all other Israeli hospitals and many leading facilities in the Western world.
 In 2013, 1,455 laparoscopic procedures were performed utilizing new techniques and equipment and attracting patients from across the country and even abroad.
 Particular attention has been paid to procedures aimed at removing blockages in the gastrointestinal tracts via laparoscopy.